callumrollo/data-driven-web-apps-with-flask/notes.md

 - span.title TAB expands to make a class called title within a span You can call Python functions on the stuff in jinja templates. e.g. like upper() for strings

+to get jinja autocompletion in PyCharm: file >> settings >> languages and frameworks >> template languages >> drop down list "jinja2"

+### Bootstrap
+this is pulled into the app via one line in header and 3 \<script lines down the bottom

+### CSS
+padding done for main here